-Our suppliers could also be adversely impacted by the COVID-19 pandemic.
-If our suppliers' employees are unable to work, whether because of illness, quarantine, limitations of travel or other government restrictions in connection with COVID-19, we could face shortages of food items or other supplies at our restaurants and our operations and sales could be adversely harmed by such supply interruptions.
+Our business, financial condition and results of operations may be harmed if a significant number of our employees are unable to work, whether because of illness, required quarantine, limitations on travel or other government restrictions in connection with COVID-19.
+Additionally, if our suppliers' employees are unable to work, whether because of illness, quarantine, limitations on travel or other government restrictions in connection with COVID-19, we could face shortages of food items or other supplies at our restaurants and our operations and sales could be adversely harmed by such supply interruptions.